memmett/PyWENO/docs/index.rst

   example, we can reconstruct a function at the left edge, right edge, or at various quadrature points within each cell.

-* Reconstruct derivatives at arbitrary points with each grid cell too.

-* Cache the reconstruction coefficients, optimal weights, and smoothness indicator coefficients for a given grid (for future runs).

-* Be fast (except for pre-computing).
-The time sensitive routines (eg, that might appear in loops) are implemented in C.  Some specialised reconstruction routines are also implemented in OpenCL.
+* Be fast (except for pre-computing); time sensitive routines are implemented in C.  Some specialized routines are also implemented in OpenCL.

-* Provide a set of symbolic tools to help authors develop specialised WENO methods.
+* Provide a set of symbolic tools to help authors develop specialized WENO methods.

+* Provide a set of OpenCL kernels and OpenCL code generation tools to help authors develop specialized WENO methods.

 * Be easy to use.

+* For non-uniform grids, cache the reconstruction coefficients, optimal weights, and smoothness indicator coefficients for a given grid (for future runs).

 **Known issues**

 PyWENO has a few known issues:

-* Pre-computing the optimal weights is slow.
+* Pre-computing the optimal weights on non-uniform grids is slow.
-* Pre-computing the smoothness indicator coefficients is slow.
+* Pre-computing the smoothness indicator coefficients on non-uniform grids is slow.

 **Related projects**